 This section shall also apply to properties that have been the subject of a foreclosure sale where the title was transferred to the holder of a mortgage involved in the foreclosure and any properties transferred under a deed in lieu of foreclosure/sale.

-Properties subject to this section shall remain under the annual registration requirement, and the inspection, security and maintenance standards of this section as long as they remain vacant or in default.
+Properties subject to this section shall remain under the semiannual registration requirement, and the inspection, security and maintenance standards of this section, as long as they remain vacant or in default.

 Any person or legal entity that has registered a property under this section must report any change of information contained in the registration within 10 days of the change.